 Producing great content is just the first step – although one fantastic video can bring you loads of traffic if properly promoted, you should follow it up with more content of similar type and quality, lest the audience drifts away.
-You can learn a useful lesson from Red Bull’s approach analyzed by guest posting agency Luckyposting – although it was their Stratos Jump project that led many people to associate the brand with awesome videos about extreme sports, they followed it up with a consistent flow of video content dealing with similar topics.
+You can learn a useful lesson from Red Bull’s approach analyzed by guest posting agency Luckyposting – although it was their Stratos Jump project that led many people to associate the brand with awesome videos about extreme sports, they followed it up with a consistent flow of has more ways of grabbing attention, and allows for greater creative freedom. dealing with similar topics.
 Also, don’t forget that videos aren’t cheap to produce – you will want to expand their outreach as much as possible.
 A good way to get in touch with new audiences that are consistent with the identity of your brand is hiring a guest blogging agency – you can get many more views by spreading blog posts featuring links to your videos.

 All customers (or at least those who become customers eventually) go through the following stages:

 One of the most common marketing mistakes is focusing too much on the first stage and neglecting the other ones.
 Grabbing the prospect’s attention is, of course, important.
 However, few people make a purchase immediately after first encountering a brand.
 Usually, the initial impression is enough to put you on their radar but not enough to make any lasting commitment.
 If you fail to maintain the interest, they will go away without making a purchase.
 Different video types are suitable for use in different stages: